Helm Chart Reference

 |---|---|---|

-mcpGateway.port | 8080 | Maestro reaches the gateway at http://<release>-mcp-gateway:8080 |
+mcpGateway.port | 8080 | Sidecar listen port.
+Maestro reaches it at http://localhost:8080. |

-mcpGateway.debugPort | 9090 | pprof / debug endpoints — do not expose externally |
+mcpGateway.debugPort | 9090 | pprof / debug endpoints — do not expose externally. |

-mcpGateway.env | [] | Extra env for the gateway (e.g. AWS_REGION for Bedrock embeddings) |
+mcpGateway.env | [] | Extra env for the sidecar (e.g. AWS_REGION for Bedrock embeddings). |

 Database